sterlingeide/Survival-Check/README.md

     * run python3 manage.py runserver

 ## `User Stories`
-- Many sers can join the same game together
+- Many Users can join the same game together
 - The users can see each others rolls
 - All rolls automatically have their character's bonuses applied
 - User can post live comments